 Q: What can I do about loose dogs when I ride?

 A: Loose dogs at any time can be problematic if they are aggressive to your dog or want to chase you.
 If there are aggressive loose dogs, the best thing is to avoid them.

 However, you can go prepared for the worst with an air horn and pepper spray.
 I have out run chasing dogs but never had the occasion to use either and would have to be very sure before using pepper spray on any animal.
 You should probably test the air horn with your dog(s) to see what the reaction will be before using one on a ride.

 I have had leashed dogs appear aggressive toward us biking but once convincing the owner to loosen the leash found them quite nice.
 This occurs since dogs feel stress transferred from their handler, through the leash.

-Q: I prefer to use a harness with my but she seems to get too close to my front wheel.
-What can I do to keep her further from my bike?
+Q: I prefer to use a harness with my dog but they seems to get too close to my front wheel.
+What can I do to keep them further from my bike?

 A: It appears the BTL is adjusted a little too high.
-Lowering it so it touches your dog's ribs will help space her away from the front wheel.
-Also, clip to the side of the harness so the leash doesn't slip over her back.
-Clip to the harness at a point further forward so the BTL mast will space her from the bike will help as well.
+Lowering the ridged end so it touches your dog's ribs will space them away from the front wheel.
+Also, clip to the side of the harness to keep the BTL at their side.
+Clip to the harness at a point further forward so the BTL mast is beside their ribs to space them from the bike as well.

 Q: Do you have wholesale and affiliate programs?